santogioia-scandit/data-capture-documentation/docs/sdks/web/id-capture/get-started.md

 ## Quick overview

 _ID Capture_ provides the capability to scan personal identification documents, such as identity cards, passports or visas.
 In this guide you will learn step by step how to add ID Capture to your application.
-Roughly, the steps are:
+The general step are:

 :::note
 Using ID Capture at the same time as other modes (e.g. Barcode Capture or Text Capture) is currently not supported.